SaifBinKhaki/Ideas-to-Let/README.md

 [![](https://media.giphy.com/media/mFr8DygQ4H3jtVFwuw/giphy.gif)]()

 - Any Idea Jigsaw piece can be viewed alongwith its extensions by clicking on any jigsaw piece to read its direct childs.

+***Changings and collaboration topics***
+- Upgrade to Laravel
+- Add search algorithm to ideas feed
+- Add tranisitions and animations
+- Program to link social accounts
+- Mobile user friendly (although its already responsive)

 ### Clone